-After enumeration, I would recommend searching terms on AKB such as services names and versions.
-After some more googling if you find a CVE online that seems to it your case, search for it on AKB, a lot of useful CVEs are not well documented out there or these documentations/blog articles are hard to find.
+After enumeration, it is recommended to search terms on AKB such as services names and versions.
+After some more searching (hello Google,) if you find a CVE online that seems to fit your case, search for it on AKB.
+A lot of useful CVEs are not well documented, or documentations/blog articles are hard to find.

 This is what AKB is for!